-Hegel actually says the greatest example of ancient dialectic was Proclus’ commentary on Plato’s Parmenides by neoplatonist Proclus (412 – 485 CE).
-(He did not know the work of the other great late Neoplatonist Damascius, which was even more sophisticated development along similar lines.)
+Hegel actually said the greatest example of ancient dialectic was the commentary on Plato’s Parmenides by neoplatonist Proclus (412 – 485 CE).
+(He did not know the work of the other great late Neoplatonist, Damascius (458 – 538), which included an even more sophisticated development along similar lines.)
 The Parmenides explicitly examines a series of antithetical propositions, which does resemble the common image of Hegelian dialectic.
 (See The One?)
 In any case, I think this is misleading.

 My own candidate for the greatest example of ancient dialectic is the development of the concepts of ousia (“what it was to have been” a thing) and energeia (“at-work-ness”) in the central books of Aristotle’s Metaphysics.
 As in the biological works, merely binary distinction is not the main point there.

 The stereotype of a binary schematism at work in Hegel is not without basis, but more careful commentary has limited its scope.
 Aristotelian dialectic actually pervades Hegel’s works.

 In a dialectical development (Aristotelian or Hegelian), it is common to begin with one presumed meaning for a term, and end up with a different one.
 The classic discussion in the Metaphysics mentioned above begins with the idea of a simple substrate that remains constant through a change, and goes through multiple transformations to progressively richer concepts.
 (See also Aristotelian Demonstration.)